CDDEP-DC/GREASYPOP-CO/README.md

     info about grades offered: "Directory" file ccd_sch_029*.csv or .zip enrollment data: "Membership" file ccd_sch_052*.csv or .zip number of teachers: "Staff" file ccd_sch_059*.csv or .zip

-### 2. edit config.json

-    geos: list of areas to include in the synth pop only CBGs starting with these strings will be included (two chars for state FIPS, 5 chars for county, more for sub-county; any combination is ok)

-    inc_adj: current year ADJINC from PUMS "Data Dictionary" at https://www.census.gov/programs-surveys/acs/microdata/documentation.html
-    inc_cats: arbitrary labels for income categories
-    inc_cols: corresponding sets of columns from ACS table B19001

-    commute_states: state FIPS codes that are within commute distance of synth pop (include synth pop states themselves)

-### 3. install python and julia libraries:

-    python 3.9.16, pandas 1.5.3, numpy 1.24.3, geopandas 0.12.2, shapely 2.0.1, openpyxl 3.0.10
-    julia 1.9.0, CSV v0.10.10, DataFrames v1.5.0, Graphs v1.8.0, InlineStrings v1.4.0, JSON v0.21.4, MatrixMarket v0.4.0, StatsBase v0.33.21, ProportionalFitting v0.3.0

-### 4. run scripts:

-    python census.py
-    julia -p auto CO.jl
-        (searches for optimal combination of samples to match census data, takes a while) (uses multiple local processors; "-p auto" uses all available cores) julia synthpop.jl

-### 5. (optional) export population and/or network to csv
-#### if continuing in julia, the population and contact network are serialized in folder "jlse"
-#### otherwise, run export script(s):

-    julia export_synthpop.jl
-    julia export_network.jl

-#### exports appear in folder "pop_export"
-#### network is exported as a sparse matrix in Matrix Market native exchange format https://math.nist.gov/MatrixMarket/formats.html#MMformat

-The file adj_mat_keys maps the indices of the contact matrix to the people in people.csv. **NOTE** The indices in the .mtx files begin at 1.
-If you are reading the matrix into Juila (or R), everything will work as expected.
-If you read it into Python using scipy.io.mmread, it will automatically subtract 1 from all the index values to make it 0-indexed.
-In adj_mat_keys, refer to the column (index_one or index_zero) corresponding to how the matrix ends up getting indexed.
-(In the older version, subtract 1 from the "index" column if your matrix becomes 0-indexed.)

-Keep in mind that this is not a complete contact network for a population; it only describes contacts *within* households, group quarters, schools, and workplaces.
-You will probably need to generate other types of contacts depending on what you're using this for.
-The file adj_out_workers lists people who work outside of the synthesized area; they have jobs but are not part of any workplace network.
-The file adj_dummy_keys lists people who live outside but work within the synthesized area; they belong to a workplace network but are not part of any household.